gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-You should first download the following required data set and extract it in the same folder where run_analysis.R is placed.
+You should first download the following required data set and extract it into the same folder where run_analysis.R is placed.

 So, to run the run_analysis.R, you should: